cerb/cerb.github.io/_docs/automations/automations.md

 The purpose of an automation is to transform an input dictionary into an output dictionary.
 Depending on where an automation is used, there are different expected inputs and outputs.

-When an automation [executes](#execution), it creates a new **working memory** dictionary that starts as a copy of its input.
+When an automation executes, it creates a new **working memory** dictionary that starts as a copy of its input.
 Within this dictionary an automation can store, retrieve, and manipulate data using keys.

-### Commands
+### Dialects

-There are various **dialects** of KATA: automations, [maps](/docs/maps/), [toolbars](/docs/interactions/toolbars/), [events](/docs/automations/#event-handlers), etc. The dialects share the same overall [syntax](/docs/kata/), but each has a different **vocabulary** of keys.
+There are various **dialects** of KATA: automations, [maps](/docs/maps/), [toolbars](/docs/interactions/#toolbars), [events](/docs/automations/#event-handlers), etc. The dialects share the same overall [syntax](/docs/kata/), but each has a different **vocabulary** of keys.

 In automations, keys describe a _declarative_ set of **commands**.
 In other words, an automation serves as a natural language outline of logic and actions to be undertaken, rather than a set of detailed computer programming instructions for carrying out each step.

-For instance, the command [http.request:](/docs/automations/nodes/http.request/) fetches a web page by URL and save its status code, headers, and body to a given key in the dictionary.
+For instance, the command [http.request:](/docs/automations/commands/http.request/) fetches a web page by URL and save its status code, headers, and body to a given key in the dictionary.

 ### Names